 - 70% of sales

-Mostly need employees for operations – no specific skills required, just good work ethic
+Mostly need employees for operations – machine operators

 Need manufacturing managers, office staff, industrial, manufacturing and electrical engineers, tool and die tradesmen.

-Currently, there are 28 people on shop floor, including 2 engineers and 9 tradesmen
+Currently, there are 28 people on shop floor.

 The company started in 1898 as “Castor Wheel and Stampings of Woodstock Ltd”, making components for the horse carriage and buggy transportation industry.
 They then forayed into castor wheels, also building parts for London’s Mosquito Fighter Bomber during the war.
 In the 1950s, Canada Stampings both influenced and was influenced by the wave of heavy industrialization.
 In 1965, the Hewitt family purchased the business.
-Dave Hewitt, the current president, joined the business in 1993, before taking over from his father in 1997, expanding production and changing the name and facility location to their current form.
+It was later sold to VAST Industrial Corp. in 2015.
+VAST Industrial Corp is driving equipment improvements and growing its customer base.

 Many competitors in Ontario, Canada, and worldwide; challenge competing with countries (esp.
 Mexico) facing lower labour costs.

 - Some involvement in government programs: SR&ED; FedDev SMART Grant program, administered by CME, which grants up to 100,000$ to cover 20-30 percent of new technology capital costs.